filecoin-project/filecoin-ffi/README.md

 - If any bug is found during the testing, the fix should land in master then get backported to `release/lotus-vX`.
 The updated commit should be integrated into lotus and getting tested.
 Repeat the steps until it can be considered as stable.

 #Consensus breaking changes*
-- Consensus breaking changes should be developed in it's own branch (let's call them feature branches `feat/`).
-A new feature branch should be created and contributors are responsible to rebase the branch onto master as needed.
+- Consensus breaking changes should be developed in it's own branch, (branch name is suggested to be: feature branches `feat/` or bug fix branches `bug/`).
-- FFI maintainers should coordinate with @lotus-maintainers closely, and have required `feat/` merged into master, when the changes are scoped into a lotus mandatory release.
+- Consensus breaking changes that are scoped into the next immediate network upgrade shall land in `next` branch first.
+The maintainers are responsible to coordinate on when to land `next` to `master` according to lotus mandatory(network upgrade) release schedules.
-    -  lotus mandatory releases are mostly scoped base on network upgrades.
+- A new dev branch should be created and contributors are responsible to rebase the branch onto `master`/`next` as needed.

 ## License